fantasycalendar/FoundryVTT-Sequencer/README.md

 To get the following result:

+* Plays an effect on a token's location
+* Wait for 400 milliseconds
+* Play a sound
+* Wait for 600 milliseconds
+* Play another effect pointing towards 500px to the left of the token
+* Wait for 100 milliseconds
+* Teleport the token 500px to the left
+* Play another effect on the token's location

 ![Animation showing the code below](docs/images/Animation.gif)

 You'd have to write something like this:

-* It plays an effect on a token's location
-* Waits for 400 milliseconds
-* Plays a sound
-* Waits for 600 milliseconds
-* Plays another effect pointing towards 500px to the left of the token
-* Waits for 100 milliseconds
-* Teleports the token 500px to the left
-* Plays another effect on the token's location

 ```js
 async function wait(ms){